 Higher-efficiency furnaces reduce the operating costs for a consumer, which can lead to greater use of the furnace.
 A direct rebound effect occurs when a product that is made more efficient is used more intensively, such that the expected energy savings from the efficiency improvement may not fully materialize.
-In the March 2015 NOPR analysis, DOE examined a 2009 review of empirical estimates of the rebound effect for various energy-using products.62 80 FR 13120, 13148.
+In the March 2015 NOPR analysis, DOE examined a 2009 review of empirical estimates of the rebound effect for various energy-using products.
+80 FR 13120, 13148.
 This review concluded that the econometric and quasi-experimental studies suggest a mean value for the direct rebound effect for household heating of around 20 percent.
-DOE also examined a 2012 ACEEE paper63 and a 2013 paper by Thomas and Azevedo.64 Both of these publications examined the same studies that were reviewed by Sorrell, as well as Greening et al,65 and identified methodological problems with some of the studies.
-The studies, believed to be most reliable by Thomas and Azevedo, show a direct rebound effect for heating products in the 1-percent to 15-percent range, while Nadel concludes that a more likely range is 1 to 12 percent, with rebound effects sometimes higher than this range for low-income
+DOE also examined a 2012 ACEEE paper and a 2013 paper by Thomas and Azevedo.
+Both of these publications examined the same studies that were reviewed by Sorrell, as well as Greening et al,65 and identified

-62 Steven Sorrell, et. al, Empirical Estimates of the Direct Rebound Effect: A Review, 37 Energy Pol'y 1356-71 (2009).
+Steven Sorrell, et. al, Empirical Estimates of the Direct Rebound Effect: A Review, 37 Energy Pol'y 1356-71 (2009).